Got Me Wrong

-"Got Me Wrong" is a largely acoustic song by the American rock band Alice in Chains, originally featured on the band's 1992 EP, Sap.
+"Got Me Wrong" is a song by the American rock band Alice in Chains from their second studio EP, Sap (1992).
 It was written by guitarist and vocalist Jerry Cantrell, who also shared vocals with Layne Staley.
-A slightly different version of the song also appeared on the soundtrack to the 1994 comedy film Clerks, and is played when the character Randal first appears in the movie.
-"Got Me Wrong" was released as a single in 1994 after being featured on Clerks.
+A slightly different version of the song also appeared on the soundtrack to the 1994 film Clerks, and is played when the character Randal first appears in the movie.
+Columbia Records serviced "Got Me Wrong" to US radio on November 28, 1994, after being featured on Clerks.
 The song was included on the compilation albums Nothing Safe: Best of the Box (1999) and Music Bank (1999).
 An acoustic version performed on Alice in Chains' MTV Unplugged concert in 1996 was released on a live album and DVD.

 Lyrics

 In the liner notes of 1999's Music Bank box set collection, guitarist Jerry Cantrell said of the song:

 That's about a girl I was dating in between one of the times I broke up with my true love.
 A lot of times you'll tell someone how you don't want to be in a relationship and why, and what kind of person you are, and they hear all that but think that they can change you.
 That's what the song's about, getting me wrong and the different ways that men and women see each other.